uploadtigris/Solar-Panel-Sites/README.md

 - A renewable energy transistion must be managed at a local level to ensure that voltage overloading does not occur as this can damage power grid components.
 - Per landuse restrictions, such as forest/marshland/mountains, not every location is suitable for solar panel installation.
+- Any strategic decision should also concide with cost models such as NREL's [CREST: Cost of Renewable Energy Spreadsheet Tool](https://www.nrel.gov/analysis/crest.html)

 ---